miketromba/highest-paying-software-companies/README.md

-# The 500 Highest Paying Software / Tech Companies
+# The 500 Highest Paying Companies for Software Engineers

 The levels.fyi website only shows the top 20 paying companies, so here's a more comprehensive list.